cjrace/almostyellow/README.md

 ## Getting Started

-This project was created with `npx create-react-app`.
+This project was bootstrapped with [Create Next App](https://nextjs.org/docs/api-reference/create-next-app).

 Start by installing dependencies: